Salt in His Shoes

 My Basketball Book

-A fundamental book about basketball perfect for beginners.
-It's a straightforward, non-fiction book that explains exactly how the game works.
+A fundamental book perfect for beginners.
+It's a straightforward story that explains exactly how the game works.
 Lots of facts are covered, including the markings on the court, team positions, uniforms, and more.
 This is the book to read to kids who are joining an organized league for the first time.

 Five Fouls and You're Out!